When Is the Best Time to Buy a House in Colorado?

 Is it a good time to buy a Colorado house in the current market?

-According to Hall, now is actually a great time to buy!
-Let’s take a look at where we’ve come from in the past few years, to get a better understanding of why this is true.
+Let’s take a look at where we’ve come from in the past few years to get a better understanding of what’s currently shaping the Colorado real estate market.

 Hall says that the higher interest rate environment that we’re currently in actually comes with some advantages.
-“Prices have come down quite a bit,” she notes.
 “Buyers are less likely to compete with other buyers.
 Right now, they have time to see and compare homes.
-They can negotiate on the price a little bit more.”
+They can negotiate on the price a little bit.”

-She goes on to say that buyers now “can sometimes receive seller concessions that can be used to buy down their interest rates, and then they’re not waiving important contingencies that they’ve had to waive in the past couple of years.”
+Hall goes on to say that buyers now “can sometimes receive seller concessions that can be used to buy down their interest rates, and then they’re not waiving important contingencies that they’ve had to waive in the past couple of years.”
+With homebuyers paying premium prices, they want to make sure their investments are sound by doing their due diligence.

-But don’t let today’s shifting interest rates keep you from moving forward with your goal to buy a home in Colorado.
+But don’t let today’s shifting interest rates keep you from moving forward with your goal of buying a home in Colorado.
 With guidance from the right professionals, you can make it happen.
-And if rates fall, you can consider refinancing.
+If rates fall, you can consider refinancing.

 What’s the best way to get started buying a house in Colorado?